aleksip/shila-drupal-theme/README.md

 ## Integrating Pattern Lab

+While it is possible to use Shila theme on its own, it is designed to be used with the [Twig edition of Pattern Lab](https://github.com/pattern-lab/edition-php-twig-standard), [Shila Drupal Theme StarterKit](https://github.com/aleksip/starterkit-shila-drupal-theme) and [Data Transform Plugin](https://github.com/aleksip/plugin-data-transform).
+At the moment a forked version of Pattern Lab is required for Drupal template compatibility.

 Prerequisites: Composer installed.

-While it is possible to use the theme on its own, it is designed to be used with the [Twig edition of Pattern Lab](https://github.com/pattern-lab/edition-php-twig-standard), [Shila Drupal Theme StarterKit](https://github.com/aleksip/starterkit-shila-drupal-theme) and [Data Transform Plugin](https://github.com/aleksip/plugin-data-transform).
-At the moment a forked version of Pattern Lab is required for Drupal template compatibility.

 In the theme root directory run: